GeomarPerales/RPisco/README.md

 ## 1. Overview

 RPisco is a package with tools for manipulate PISCO (SENAMHI, Peru) data.
 PISCO is Peruvian Interpolated Data of the Senamhi’s Climatological and Hydrologycal Observations.
-RPisco package have functions for values extraction of an and various stations, monthly and annual values sum, monthly and annual values average.
+RPisco have functions for values extraction of an and various stations, monthly and annual values sum, monthly and annual values average.

 ## 2. Installation

-Step 1: Install devtools:
+Paso 1: Install **devtools**:
 ```
 > install.packages("devtools")
 ```
-Step 2: From Github:
+Paso 2: From Github:
 ```
 > library(devtools)
 > install_github("GeomarPerales/RPisco")